oevkaya/datafest_UoE/content/schedule.md

 markup: "mmark"
 ---

-All events take place virtually.
-We'll use Slack and Gather for communication.
+All events take place on site.
+We'll use Teams channel for communication.
+If you are an online participant for DataFest, you will be able to communicate with consultants via Teams or Zoom as well.

+## Event details

+**When:** Friday, March 22 at 5:00pm - Sunday, March 24 at 7:30pm

+**Where:** Nuclues Building - Hawthorn Teaching room, University of Edinburgh

-### Friday, 26 March 2021
+### Friday, 22 March 2024

 **Welcome!**

+📣 5-6pm - Set up registeration
-📣 6-6:30pm - Kickoff & Meet the data on Gather lecture hall
+📣 6-6:30pm - Welcome- overview of the event- Introduce the dataset
+   6:30-7pm - Work on data
+🍻 7-7:30pm - Pizza time!
-🍻 9-9:30pm - Social hour on Gather rooftop
+   7:30-9pm - Work on data

-Consultants available for help until midnight on Gather, you can work as late as you like.
+Consultants available for help until midnight on Teams, you can work as late as you like.

-### Saturday, 27 March 2021
+### Saturday, 23 March 2024

 **Carry on!**